Jules Polonetsky: Career

-He has served as the Future of Privacy Forum's CEO since its founding in 2008.
+He has been the Future of Privacy Forum's CEO since its founding in 2008.
 FPF is a nonprofit organization that serves as a catalyst for privacy leadership and scholarship, advancing principled data practices in support of emerging technologies.
 FPF's current projects focus on artificial intelligence and machine learning, connected cars, student privacy, health information, advertising tech, smart communities and data sharing for research.

 He is the co-founder of the Israel Policy Tech Institute (IPTI), which is a think-tank for tech policy leadership and scholarship that advances ethical practices in support of emerging technologies.

 Polonetsky led the development of the Student Privacy Pledge, endorsed by Barack Obama, and committed to by 350+ companies.
 The Student Privacy Pledge was introduced to safeguard student privacy regarding the collection, maintenance, and use of student personal information.

 He has led numerous, multi-stakeholder efforts to develop codes of conduct and best practices, which include the Mobile Location Analytics Opt-Out technology and Privacy Best Practices for Consumer Genetic Testing Services.

 Involvement

 From 2011 to 2012, Polonetsky was appointed to the Department of Homeland Security Data Privacy and Integrity Advisory Committee.

-He has served on the boards of multiple privacy and consumer protection organizations including International Association of Privacy Professionals and the Network Advertising Initiative.
+He has been on the boards of multiple privacy and consumer protection organizations including International Association of Privacy Professionals and the Network Advertising Initiative.

-He has served on the Advisory Board of Truste, now TrustArc, and currently serves on the Advisory Board of OneTrust.
+He has been on the Advisory Board of Trustees, now TrustArc, and is on the Advisory Board of OneTrust.

 Polonetsky is a member of the George Washington University Law School Privacy and Security Advisory Council.

 He is a frequent speaker at privacy and technology events and has presented and testified before Congressional committees and the Federal Trade Commission.